 These Methods Are Even Worse

 - Liquidating part or all of your portfolio: Again, the timing issue equals loss of value.
 If you need immediate funds, you’ll need to offer your securities at a lower market price to obtain the funds within a tight time frame.

 - Credit cards: Using your credit cards for responsible financial spending is critical to financial discipline.
 Spending them on emergencies is irresponsible.
 If you can’t pay the entire balance off during the grace period, you’ll see an average of 16.99% APR.
 Further, a credit bureau will look at your credit card balances and adjust your credit score range accordingly if you keep a high balance and pay the minimum.

 - Asking friends or family: It’s true that there likely won’t be interest if you borrow money this way.
 However, you could be putting a relationship at risk if you can’t pay the money back in a time acceptable to the person who lent it.

 How Much Money Should Be In Your Emergency Fund

 Your emergency fund amount goal depends on how much your monthly expenses are.
-A good rule of thumb (according to most everyone in the personal finance world) is to have six months’ worth of income saved.
-If that sounds like a daunting task to some of you at the moment, consider working towards saving six months’ worth of your basic living expenses as a starting goal.
+A good rule of thumb (according to almost everyone in the personal finance world) is to have six months’ worth of income saved.
+If that sounds like a daunting task to some of you, consider saving six months’ worth of your basic living expenses as a starting goal.

 To calculate that goal, make a list of all your critical expenses.
 It should look something like this: